How to Escape from the Human Zoo?

 Baboons in Zoo

-At the London Zoo there is a concrete mound, surrounded by a moat, known as Monkey Hill.
+At the London Zoo, there is a concrete mound, surrounded by a moat, known as Monkey Hill.
 It measures about thirty meters by eighteen.
-In 1925 the zoo authorities put 100 hamadryas baboons on this pitiful excrescence and expected them to settle in good-naturedly and entertain the public.
-They declined.
+In 1925, the zoo authorities placed 100 hamadryas baboons on this pitiful excrescence, expecting them to settle in peacefully and entertain the public.
+However, they declined.
+This scenario highlights aspects of the human zoo in the modern world and draws parallels to the psychiatric disorders of civilisation, showing how environmental stressors can impact behavior and social dynamics.
+Such conditions offer a striking example of psychopathology in action where confinement, lack of stimulation, and unnatural surroundings contribute to disturbed or maladaptive behavior, both in animals and in humans.

-It was to have been an all-male population but, with a degree of care that proved typical of the operation, six females were accidentally included.
-Vicious battles for dominance took place between the males, which continued for months, and before two years had elapsed, forty-four of them were dead.
-But by then, a stable dominance hierarchy had been established, and an uneasy peace prevailed.
-However, the unfortunate creatures seemed unhappy, and in a wholly misguided attempt to cheer them up, the authorities put thirty more females on the island.
+It was intended to be an all-male population, but, with a degree of care typical of the operation, six females were accidentally included.
+Vicious battles for dominance took place between the males, continuing for months, and before two years had elapsed, forty-four of them were dead.
+By then, a stable dominance hierarchy had been established, and an uneasy peace prevailed.
+These events reflect chronic stress symptoms and burnout, showing how prolonged conflict and environmental pressures can severely affect behavior.
+However, the unfortunate creatures seemed unhappy, and in a wholly misguided attempt to cheer them up, the authorities added thirty more females to the island.
 Within a month, fifteen of these had been torn to pieces by the resident males fighting to possess them.
-By 1930, only thirty- nine males and nine females survived, and that year three males and four females were killed.
+By 1930, only thirty-nine males and nine females survived, and that year three males and four females were killed.
+The situation illustrates emotional burnout and psychological trauma, highlighting the profound effects of social strain and relentless stress on well-being.

 What does this say about baboon psychology?
 Are they such vicious brutes that they are incapable of controlling their passions and living in peace with one another?
 How on earth has this species survived?
 To answer these questions we must turn to the ethologists (those biologists who study animals living in their natural habitats), who have investigated the life of baboons in the sort of surroundings they evolved to live in.
 The ethologists tell us that, out of captivity, hamadryas baboons live in well-ordered social groups based on a stable dominance hierarchy; they respect each other`s territories and seldom challenge heterosexual bonds once they have been formed. (psychopathology).